1967 Major League Baseball All-Star Game

 The 1967 Major League Baseball All-Star Game was the 38th midseason exhibition between the all-stars of the American League (AL) and the National League (NL), the two leagues comprising Major League Baseball.
-The game was played on July 11, 1967, at Anaheim Stadium in Anaheim, California.
+The game was played on July 11, 1967, at Anaheim Stadium in Anaheim, California, home of the California Angels of the American League.
 The game resulted in a 2–1 15 inning victory for the NL.
-It set the record for the longest All-Star Game by innings, matched in 2008.
+It set the record for the longest All-Star Game by innings, subsequently matched in 2008.

 National League roster

 Fifteen coaches and players, denoted in italics, would be inducted into the Baseball Hall of Fame.